pedrofranke/ProyectoFinal-Henry/README.md

 In this stage, explore and analyze the data to better understand trends and patterns.

-To check-out the ETL you can click in this [link](/Data%20Analysis/) and see the ETL model analysis.
+To check-out the EDA you can click in this [link](/Data%20Analysis/) and see the EDA model analysis.

 #### Step 3: Dashboard